zetaloop/chatgpt-degrade-checker/README.md

-# ChatGPT Service Downgrade Detection Tool
+# ChatGPT Service Downgrade Detection Tool (fixed version)

 This tool helps detect if ChatGPT has limited access to certain features on your account by downgrading service due to a "high-risk" IP designation.
 Users encountering issues like the inability to generate images with GPT-4, limited web search access, or simplified responses from GPT-3.5 may benefit from running this script to identify potential downgrades.

 ## Installation and Usage
 1. First, install Tampermonkey: https://www.tampermonkey.net/

-2. Then, click this link to install the tool: [Click to Install](https://update.greasyfork.org/scripts/516051/ChatGPT%E9%99%8D%E7%BA%A7%E6%A3%80%E6%B5%8B.user.js)
+2. Then, click this link to install the tool: [Click to Install](https://github.com/zetaloop/chatgpt-degrade-checker/raw/refs/heads/main/chatgpt-degrade-checker.user.js)

 3. After installation, open [ChatGPT](https://chatgpt.com/).
 A green circle will appear on the right side of the screen.
 Hover over it to view diagnostic details.
 If the Proof of Work (PoW) difficulty displayed is unusually low, it may suggest that your IP has been flagged, which could result in limited access to certain features.